 One of the most acclaimed blues guitar players, Duke is a legend in the blues community and a one-man cheering section for the blues in all its forms and permutations.
 B.B.
 King said Duke is “one of the greatest players”.
 The Blues Music Awards have named Duke “Best Blues Guitarist” four years in a row making him the second most honoured guitarist for that award!!
 Other awards include Grammy nominations, three Maple Blues Awards for “Best International Blues Artist,” The Blues Foundation’s “Producer of the Year”, as well as “Album of the Year” and “Guitarist of the Year” awards.
 He has worked with Roomful of Blues, The Legendary Blues Band, The Fabulous Thunderbirds, Jimmy Witherspoon, Ronnie Earl, Herb Ellis, Bob Dylan, Tom Waits, John Hammond, Joe Bonamassa, and Jimmy Vaughan.
 Duke’s acclaimed solo albums further prove that he is a complete artist and unique in the blues world.
 His ability to play across the spectrum of blues and move stylistically from Texas to Swing to Kansas City to Chicago is legendary.

-Rhonda Smith (Seattle Session)
+Nathan East (Seattle Session)

 Eric Gales (San Diego Session)